 Under an agreement with Washington State, Department of Labor and Industries, NCCCO developed the exams for the Washington State Crane Certifier program.
 NCCCO also administers the examinations to candidates.

 Does NCCCO provide the accreditation for the Washington State Crane Certifiers?

 No. The State of Washington, Department of Labor and Industries, issues the accreditation.

 Will NCCCO issue a card for crane certifiers similar to the operator card?

 No. NCCCO does not issue the accreditation card for Washington State Crane Certifiers.
 The credential is issued by the State of Washington, Department of Labor and Industries.

 Where can I take the crane certifier exams?

-The Washington Crane Certifier examinations maybe taken at any “open” NCCCO written test site.
-Contact the Test Site Coordinator and explain that you want to take the Washington Crane Certifier Examinations.
+The Washington Crane Certifier exams are offered once a month by Washington State according to this schedule.
+The exams may also be taken at any “open” NCCCO written test site; contact the Test Site Coordinator and explain that you want to take the Washington Crane Certifier Examinations.
 Additionally, employers and organizations can host specific Washington Crane Certifier examination sessions at their facilities.
 Full information is available in NCCCO’s Written Examination Test Site Coordinator Handbook.

 Where can I download the necessary handbooks and forms?